wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 ## Building a Round Button
 My actual goal was to build a round burger menu item **with a proper ripple effect**.
-Now that I explored the ripple effect (and react-native's use) in depth I am ready to use it.
+Now that I explored the ripple effect (and React Native's use) in depth I am ready to use it.
 It looks like this right now:

 ```